The Fetish in/as Text: Retif de la Bretonne and the Development of Modern Sexual Science and French Literary Studies, 1887-1934

 Wyngaard, Amy S., "The Fetish in/as Text: Retif de la Bretonne and the Development of Modern Sexual Science and French Literary Studies, 1887-1934" (2006).
-Languages, Literatures, and Linguistics.
-Paper 3.
+Languages, Literatures, and Linguistics - All Scholarship.
+3.

 PMLA: Publications of the Modern Language Association of America, vol. 121, no. 3, pp. 662-86, 2006 May